Best Medical Alert Watches of 2026, Tested and Reviewed

 - Usability: We tested each device’s features, evaluating the interface and how easy it is to check the time, set reminders, and — most importantly — call for help in an emergency.
 The devices on our list make it easy to get help when it’s needed, though some are better suited for tech-savvy seniors.

-- Customer service: Older adults must receive prompt answers to their questions and can troubleshoot issues quickly.
+- Customer service: Older adults must receive prompt answers to their questions, so they can troubleshoot issues quickly.
 So in addition to speaking with agents at emergency response centers, we called or messaged each provider’s customer service representatives.
 All the providers that made our list offer fast, knowledgeable, and friendly customer service.

 » Learn More: How we test medical alert systems